-4.6 "COld" Readings
+4.7 "Cold" Readings

-As noted above, if a power failure has lasted long enough that one of your units has cooled more than 200°F (100°C) during the outage, its TIME and TEMPERATURE displays will read "COld".
-The current unit temperature will be maintained, and the SCAN FUNCTION will be activated so the "COld" will be seen whenever that unit is scanned.
+As noted above, if a power failure has lasted long enough that one of your units has cooled more than 200°F (100°C) during the outage, its TIME and TEMPERATURE displays will read "Cold".
+The current unit temperature will be maintained, and the SCAN FUNCTION will be activated so the "Cold" will be seen whenever that unit is scanned.

-For each unit that is "COld", push Button A and the number of that unit.
-The GB5 will go into MONITOR MODE and "COld" will be displayed.
-Push Button C to clear the "COld" display.
-The last step and time reading for that unit before the power failure will be displayed along with the CURRENT temperature.
+For each unit that is "Cold", push Button A and the number of that unit.
+The GB5 will go into MONITOR MODE and "Cold" will be displayed.
+Push Button C to clear the "Cold" display.
+The GB5 will then resume running its profile.

-If you choose to continue with the program at this point, push Button E (Enter/Start) and the unit number.
 As the unit lost more than 200°F during the power failure, the unit will begin heating.
 If the unit was ramping up when the power failed, AUTO-HOLD will go into effect until the unit reaches the programmed temperature.